MitMaro/git-interactive-rebase-tool/README.md

 ### Install Rust

-To start developing the project you will need to [install Rust](https://doc.rust-lang.org/book/getting-started.html), which can generally be done using [rustup](https://www.rustup.rs/).
+To start developing the project you will need to [install Rust][install-rust], which can generally be done using [rustup].

 ### Setup

 #### Debian and derivatives

 You will need `build-essential` and `libncurses5-dev` to build the project.
-Additionally you will need `pkg-config` and `liblzma-dev` if you wish to build a release.
+Additionally, you will need `pkg-config` and `liblzma-dev` if you wish to build a release.
 They can be installed using `apt-get`:

     sudo apt-get install build-essential libncurses5-dev
     sudo apt-get install pkg-config liblzma-dev